VireshDoshi/my-order-is-ready-cloudupskills/README.md

 # About?

 This is a fully functioning Order Ready dashboard with voice recogntion which you typically would see at a McDonalds or KFC restaurant that displays when your order is ready for collection.
+Using voice recogntion, the order is moved from the preparing state to the Collection state automatically.
+No Need to tap in any numbers!

+## Motivation 1
+I have been buying lots of coffeess from Pret recently as I have a Pret subscription which is great for me as I love my coffee!
+The frustrating however is that when the shop gets busy then the service levels drop and often my order has gone AWOL!

+## Motivation 2
+Mcdonalds already use a order dashboard system for cusotmers and also for delivery partners like Just Eat and Uber.
+I do however notice that the screen is often broken and then the staff members shout out the order!
+My system would listen to the ready order and display it immediately onto the dashboard.

+## Video Demo
+click on the the image! ( you will be directed to Youtube)

 [![Watch the video](https://img.youtube.com/vi/cIWcak9ph7A/0.jpg)](https://youtu.be/cIWcak9ph7A)